StrawberryYoghurt/bubble/README.md

 # Bubble
 Bubble is a multi-purpose IRC bot, written in Python 2.
-The goal is to make her into a one size fits all, modular bot that's easy to use and adapt to your needs.
 The goal of this project is to create a robust bot with modules that range from channel functionalities like logging, memos and assistance with moderation to pen and paper RPG dice rolls and tracking.
+She should be easy to use, and modular in her functionality.

-Right now, there is some basic functionality.
+Right now, there is just some basic functionality.
 Bubble can maintain a connection, log channels, and has a few simple commands.

 # Usage
 To start Bubble, run start.py.
 Her settings can be changed in config.py.
 She'll automatically log all channels she's in, and will also maintain a raw logfile, containing all the lines she receives.
 You can send any IRC command in raw form by using a keyboard interrupt (CTRL+C) and typing in your message.